 Kajabi can create a fully-fledged blog for your content marketing needs.
 The platform enables you to optimize your blog for search engines, create categories for your posts, add an opt-in form, etc.

-James Wedmore is one top course creator who hosts his blog on Kajabi.
+James Wedmore is one top course creators who hosts his blog on Kajabi.

 With Teachable, blogging is quite basic, with minimal customizability.
 And they don’t seem to care about updating their blogging features anytime soon.